EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 started, exposed as a service, etc., using a command syntax very similar to Docker.
 One exception is that while Docker containers are bound to a single machine, pods are bound to a cluster.
-In fact, to a K8s developer using a native K8s infrastructure, both VMs and physical machines are more or less irrelevant; assigning pods to VMs or hardware (generally hardware; in a pure K8s environment VMs have little value) is the job of the K8s scheduler.
+In fact, to a K8s developer using a native K8s infrastructure, it is more or less irrelevant which VMs or physical machines within a cluster are used; assigning pods to VMs or hardware (generally hardware; in a pure K8s environment VMs have little value) is the job of the K8s scheduler.